 Students may enroll in the A+ Program as early as 9th grade.
 The student and their parents/guardian must sign an A+ Student Agreement.

 Students in the A+ Schools Program must maintain a 95% attendance record for grades 9-12.
-Students must attend a designated A+ school for three years prior to graduation.
+Students must attend a designated A+ school for two years prior to graduation.

 Grade Point Average

 The A+ Schools Program requires that students have a cumulative grade point average of 2.5 or higher on a 4.0 scale at graduation.
 The GPA requirement is cumulative from 9th through 12th grade.

 Students enrolled in A+ Schools Program are required to perform fifty hours of unpaid academic tutoring.
 The student must sign a tutoring agreement prior to tutoring.
 There are tutoring meetings held at the beginning of each semester the first time tutors should attend.
 The A+ student must have at least a 2.5 GPA.
 All tutoring must be pre-approved by the A+ Coordinator.
 Tutoring may be done during the school year.
 Seniors pursuing A+ must have all tutoring hours completed one week prior to graduation.
 The A+ student must follow all school dress codes and discipline codes as stated in the Cuba High School Student Handbook.
 Failure to follow the tutoring procedures may result in dismissal from the A+ Program.